Medborgaretest.

 What is the Swedish citizenship test?

-The citizenship test is a civics knowledge exam that Sweden is introducing in 2026 as a mandatory requirement for applying for Swedish citizenship.
+The citizenship test is a civics knowledge exam that becomes part of the requirements for Swedish citizenship under the reform taking effect on 6 June 2026.
 It tests basic understanding of how Sweden is governed — democracy, public authorities, the legal system, and civic rights and responsibilities.
-The test is not academic; the focus is on practical civics knowledge relevant to everyday life.
+Passing the test is not the only way to meet the knowledge requirement, though; it can also be shown with, for example, Swedish school grades or a passing grade in SFI course D. The test is not academic; the focus is on practical civics knowledge relevant to everyday life.

-The test covers seven knowledge areas: democracy and government (the Riksdag, the government, the constitution, elections), Sweden's constitutional laws and human rights, the legal system (courts, police, prosecutors), public authorities and services (Tax Agency, Social Insurance Agency, municipalities), work and welfare, modern Swedish history, and everyday life and norms (right of public access, gender equality).
+The test is based on the official study guide Sverige i fokus, produced by UHR together with the National Agency for Education (Skolverket).
+The material is divided into 13 chapters, and its content can be grouped broadly as: democracy and government (the Riksdag, the government, the constitution, elections), Sweden's constitutional laws and human rights, the legal system (courts, police, prosecutors), public authorities and services (Tax Agency, Social Insurance Agency, municipalities), work and welfare, modern Swedish history, and everyday life and norms (right of public access, gender equality).
 The focus is on understanding context — not memorising facts.

 How difficult is the citizenship test?